 Before you get married, talk about money.
 Forget the flowers.
 Think finances.
 According to Jeffrey Dew, assistant professor at Utah State University, you are 30% more likely to end up with a divorce if you and your spouse argue about money once a week or more.
 Hands down, money is the most important point of discussion if you want your marriage to work.
 The question is, how do you start “the talk”?

 1. Dream and Discuss

 Remember that this doesn’t have to be “all or nothing.”
 Most couples work on a number of financial goals at the same time.
-For example, let’s say you want to build up an emergency fund and your honey wants to save up for a trip to Madrid.
-Based on how much you to save to achieve these goals, you might come up with a plan that calls for you to contribute $200 a month to the emergency fund and $200 a month to the Madrid fund.
+For example, let’s say you want to build up an emergency fund and your muffin wants to save up for a trip to Madrid.
+Based on how much you need to save to achieve these goals, you might come up with a plan that calls for you to contribute $200 a month to the emergency fund and $200 a month to the Madrid fund.
 There is nothing wrong with that.

 3. Action Plan

 Once you’ve come to terms with your spouse on what your joint priorities are, talk about how you’re going to achieve your goals.
 What actions do you each need to take?
 When?
-How much will you put in in order to make this dream come true?
+How much will you contribute in order to make this dream come true?
 How much will your partner add?

 4. Going Off the Grid

 Everyone needs freedom.
 There is nothing more stifling than to lose your financial power.
 The solution is to set up a discretionary account for each of you and each have compete control over how that money is going to be spent.
 The other party can’t even look at it.
 This could go a long way toward keeping peace in the family.
 It may not be the best use of financial resources, but it’s a heck of a lot cheaper than divorce.

 Along with this, decide how much is the maximum that any one person can spend without discussing it first.